XTLS/Xray-docs-next/docs/en/config/inbound.md

 # Inbound Proxy

-Inbound connections are used to receive incoming data and the available protocols are listed in [inbound protocols](./inbounds/).
+Inbound connections are used to receive incoming data.
+For available protocols, please refer to [Inbound Protocols](./inbounds/).

 ## InboundObject

-The `InboundObject` corresponds to a subelement of the `inbounds` item in the configuration file.
+`InboundObject` corresponds to a child element of the `inbounds` item in the configuration file.

 ```json
 {